raoulg/MADS-MachineLearning-course/README.md

 --------

 For this project you will need some dependencies.
-The project uses python 3.10, and dependencies are defined within the `pyproject.toml` file.
-You will also find `requirements.lock` files, but they are generated for a Mac so they will miss cuda specific dependencies.
+The project uses python >=3.10 and <3.12, and all dependencies are defined within the `pyproject.toml` file.

 The `.lefthook.yml` file is used by [lefthook](https://github.com/evilmartians/lefthook), and lints & cleans the code before I commit it.
 Because as a student you probably dont commit things, you can ignore it.